Content Advisory

 These advantages carry severe costs.
 Third-generation Radi-Humans exhibit pronounced emotional instability and an elevated predisposition toward psychotic episodes.
 Most notably, they develop intense, often uncontrollable sexual fixation on individuals they form attachments to.
 Due to Meiya Ji’s personal network, the majority of surviving Radi-Humans are of Imperial (East Asian) ethnicity, though specimens of other backgrounds exist where factions have acquired and modified her methods through espionage or theft.

 Public attitudes toward Radi-Humans remain deeply divided.
 Progressive voices herald them as humanity’s evolutionary future, proof that biological limitations need not define the species.
-In Xing Hong, however, the predominant view is far grimmer.
-The city’s substantial Buddhist population regards Radi-Humans as living evidence that the Age of Declining Dharma has arrived—that humanity’s brightest minds have finally transgressed the natural order beyond redemption.
+In Inner Sol, however, the predominant view is far grimmer.
+The realm’s substantial Buddhist population regards Radi-Humans as living evidence that the Age of Declining Dharma has arrived—that humanity’s brightest minds have finally transgressed the natural order beyond redemption.
 To them, the ability to manufacture superhumans from harvested genetic material represents the same hubris that spawned the Radi-Mon hordes: the wisdom of ancestors abandoned, the sanctity of life profaned, and the doom of civilization authored by those who believed themselves above consequence.

 Leased Lily